Phantom Planet: Second reunion, Devastator, and Jeff Conrad's departure (2019–2023)

+Continued activity and upcoming sixth studio album (2023–present)

+In May 2023, the band released a re-recording of "California" as a non-album single and in November released their first new material since 2020, a Christmas single titled "Maybe You Still Call it Christmas".
+This was soon followed by a series of other singles including "Drive On" in April 2024 and "Riding the Wave" in September (featuring the former and a sped-up version as a B-side).
+In November 2024, the band released a remix of "Maybe You Still Call it Christmas" featuring Canadian singer Sarah McLachlan, followed by a Christmas EP also titled Maybe You Still Call it Christmas, featuring the title track alongside a cover of Mariah Carey's "All I Want for Christmas Is You" and the remix featuring McLachlan, among others.
+In May 2025, the band made a guest appearance on a new version of the 2005 hit "Catch My Disease" titled "Catch My Disease 2025" by Australian actor and singer Ben Lee (who appears on the original artwork for The Guest), followed by the single "Friction" in October 2025.
+As of 2026, the band is working on their sixth studio album.

 Side projects and related work

-Original drummer Jason Schwartzman, a member of the Coppola family and now primarily an acclaimed actor, began his acting career while he was concurrently a member of the band, making his film debut the 1998 Wes Anderson film Rushmore, and left the band in 2003 to focus on his acting career but has since made some occasional musical contributions, including forming the project Coconut Records in 2007, which released two albums in 2007 and 2009 respectively.
+Original drummer, Jason Schwartzman, a member of the Coppola family and now primarily working as an actor, began his acting career while still a member of the band, making his film debut in the 1998 Wes Anderson film Rushmore.
+Schwartzman left the band in 2003 to focus on his acting career but has made occasional musical contributions, including forming the project Coconut Records in 2007, which released two albums in 2007 and 2009 respectively.
+Schwartzman's cousin, filmmaker Roman Coppola also directed two music videos for the band during their The Guest era, "California" and "Lonely Day", the latter of which was the band's last single and video with Schwartzman.

+From 2004 to 2008, Greenwald, under the moniker Clark Schädelkopf, had a side project named Blackblack consisting of him and his then-girlfriend Diva Dompe and her sister Lola, both of whom are the daughters of former Bauhaus drummer Kevin Haskins.

 In September 2009, Greenwald officially announced the tracks for his solo record.
 He posted the track listing and a CD mockup to his Twitter account.
 The debut solo studio album by Greenwald, Yo, was released on May 5, 2014.

-Greenwald has co-produced and appeared on ex–Panic! at the Disco members, Ryan Ross and Jon Walker's new band, The Young Veins debut album, Take a Vacation!.
-He has also produced a few tracks on the band The Like's new album.
+Greenwald has co-produced and appeared on ex–Panic! at the Disco members, Ryan Ross and Jon Walker's post-Panic band, The Young Veins lone album, Take a Vacation!.
+He has also produced a few tracks on the band The Like's second album.
 More recently, Greenwald recorded with Mark Ronson & the Business Intl, playing guitar, keyboards, and singing on the album.

-Greenwald was a part of the group Phases.
+Greenwald was a member of the indie pop supergroup Phases.
 He is also helping fellow band member Darren Robinson in his side project Twin Terrors.